 Dr. Tallamy’s books will be available for purchase at the event:

-Bringing Nature Home: How Native Plants Sustain Wildlife in Our Gardens (Updated and Expanded)
+Bringing Nature Home: How You Can Sustain Wildlife with Native Plants (Updated and Expanded)

 By Doug Tallamy.
 Paperback $20 (price includes NC sales tax)

 The Living Landscape: Designing for Beauty and Biodiversity in the Home Garden

 By Rick Darke and Doug Tallamy.
 Hardcover $40.00 (price includes NC sales tax)